emmajam/library/README.md

 - Solutions to (mostly) hackerrank challenges.
 - Also personal collection of solutions!
-- Javascript collection of datastructures and algoirthms.
+- Collection of datastructures and algoirthms - by myself + others (credit is given to other authors)

 ### FAQ